 Next, cruise over to the Rolls Royce Museum in Mechanicsburg.
-This museum and library is dedicated to Rolls-Royce and Bentley Motor Cars.
-The museum features an ever changing display of Rolls-Royce and Bentley Motor Cars from the American built 1929 Springfield Phantom I to a 1985 Silver Spirit.
+This museum and library is dedicated to Rolls-Royce and Bentley motor cars and features an ever changing display -- from the American built 1929 Springfield Phantom I to a 1985 Silver Spirit.
 The library houses a wealth of information that can only be found in two places worldwide!

 Whether you have children, or you’re just a big kid, check out the Carlisle Sports Emporium for some old-fashioned fun!
 Featuring an arcade, batting cages, mini golf, skating rink, laser tag and go-karts, you’re sure to find some friendly competition.

 If you’re ready to relax, take a different kind of cruise on the Pride of the Susquehanna Riverboat.
-This 25+ year old authentic stern-driven paddle wheeler has both public and dinner cruises available (check their website for dates).
+This authentic stern-driven paddle wheeler has both public and dinner cruises available (check their website for dates).